KappaKa1/MAX78000-Dynamic-Neural-Network/README.md

 # Synthesising and Modification of the code for Dynamic Model
 ## Synthesising and ai8xer.py
+  The MAX78000 provides a software, **"ai8xer.py"**, that translates the python model code into C language that can be synthesized onto the board.
+There are 3 main files that are required when using the **"ai8xer.py"**, and are the python model, the network description file and the sample file.
+Information on the python model found can be found [here]().
+### Network Description file and Sample file
+  The network description file contains high-level codes which describes inner workings, like processor enables, to the board.
+It can be generat
 ## Weights and Processor modification for Dynamic Model

 # Data Streaming and Testing